 Level 5: Full Automation

-Who Is At-Fault in Driverless Vehicle Accidents?
+Who Is At-Fault in Self Driving Car Accidents?

 In South Carolina, car accident victims can pursue personal injury claims when they’ve been injured due to someone else’s negligence as long as they were found less than 51% at fault for the accident.
 Today, a high percentage of accidents boil down to human error such as: